Case StudyCompetency Frameworks

 Hiring

-Performance Management
+Performance management

 Reviews built around the same language.
 No invented expectations.
 Ratings consistent because the standard was shared.

-Training and Development
+Training and development

 Performance gaps mapped to a specific competency.
 Training had a clear target.
 Development conversations had a starting point.

-Manager Coaching
+Manager coaching

 Compensation